istib/wordsmith-mode/README.md

 * C-c w w : ido menu to pick which attribute to highlight
 * C-c w k : disable wordsmith highlighting in buffer

+## Installation

+If you have already used Melpa to install some other package then all you have to do is:

+M-x package-install RET wordsmith-mode RET

 ## Compatibility

 This emacs package currently only works under OSX.